peruvianidol/mikeaparicio.com/src/posts/2021-04-06-extreme-makeover-homepage-edition.md

   </figcaption>
 </figure>

-A few weeks ago my therapist, Mollie, was lamenting about the fact that she's been paying $60 a month to host her website through one of those companies that offers template websites for professionals.
+A few weeks ago my therapist was lamenting about the fact that she's been paying $60 a month to host her website through one of those companies that offers template websites for professionals.

 "That's outrageous," I said.
 "I could move it over to Netlify and you wouldn't have to pay anything."